Thanks all BOC Rowers for a great 2017 Rowing season!

 Here is a look at how the 2017 Clinics were structured: First Learn to Row clinic session begins at 9:00.
 Schedule is 6 Saturdays (9:00-10:30) and 6 Wednesdays (5:30-7:00).
 We offer 12 sessions but you must complete at least 8 to get cleared to row club boats.
 Coaches are Graeme King and David Gessner, assisted by RowBOC members.
 2017 Learn to Row Clinic Application.
 Print out and mail completed application to Margery McCrum, 86 Orchard St., Brattleboro VT 05301.

 “RowBOC” is the nickname of the Brattleboro Outing Club Rowing Program.
-We are in our seventh season rowing from our docks on the West River in Brattleboro, VT.
+We are in our tenth season rowing from our docks on the West River in Brattleboro, VT.

 RowBOC Boathouse Directions: Spring Tree Rd. off Putney Rd., east bank of the West River.
 Drive in toward Marina Restaurant and turn right just before the guard rail, follow dirt road to tan Quonset Hut on the right.

 Our members range from youth rowers to novice adult and experienced adult rowers.
 The rowing season generally runs from late April to the middle of November.
 Our dock and boathouse on Spring Tree Lane gives us access to both the West River and beyond that, the Connecticut River.
 We are so fortunate to have access to these two rivers with all their varied conditions.